Community Engagement in Chile

 • Begin your transition to daily life in your new country and culture on the Bridging Cultures Program, our in-country orientation.

-• Benefit from the ISA office, located directly across from the Pontificial Catholic University.
-Enjoy the company of your fellow service-learning participants and ISA students, staff, Wi-Fi internet, and a short walk to the ocean.
+• Benefit from our office, located directly across from the Pontificial Catholic University.
+Enjoy the company of your fellow participants and students, staff, Wi-Fi internet, and a short walk to the ocean.

 • Have the opportunity to earn academic credit.